Apzyte-Gamer/syntaxsoup-chirpy/_posts/2024-2-26-verbotenbi0sctf2024.md

 Decoding the base64 we are given the code: `Your single-use code is: 830030`

-The timestamp was found from looking at the 4 bytes before the open `[` and parsing to Decimal.
+The timestamp was found from looking at the 4 bytes before the `[` and parsing to Decimal.

 `65CFA163` -> `1708106083`